NASA-AMMOS/MMGIS/docs/pages/Migration/v3-to-v4/v3-to-v4.md

 ## Upgrading Postgres

-Depending on how outdated your MMGIS database is, you may need to upgrade it.
+Depending on how outdated your MMGIS database is, you may need to upgrade it. v16+ is required now.
 The following example was taken from upgrading MMGIS's database from v10 to v16 on AWS.

 1. Take a snapshot of the existing DB
 2. Create a dump of the existing DB